 In this activity, students discuss the importance of observation in science.
 They are given the opportunity to observe harakeke and record their observations.

-Learn about the Rene Orchiston Collection, a collection of (predominantly North Island) harakeke varieties that is now curated by Landcare Research (Manaaki Whenua).
+In the New Zealand Flax Collection, learn about the Rene Orchiston Collection, a collection of (predominantly North Island) harakeke varieties that is curated by Manaaki Whenua – Landcare Research.